Skip to content

 When we use the student model to manipulate data, the system automatically sets the Instance Id

-If you use the builder() method to operate on the database, you need to add Instance Id yourself
+If you use the builder() method to query data, you need to add Instance Id yourself

 typescript